 - Step 1: Visual Inspection

-To prevent contact with a live conductor, before any type of testing, inspection, cleaning, connection, or disconnection, the connectors must be de-energized so that there’s no energy flowing through the system.
-You also need to ensure all connectors at both ends of the cable are clean and dry and that the connectors at the opposite end of the cable are disconnected and the cap replaced.
+To avoid contact with a live conductor, ensure that all connectors are de-energized before performing any testing, inspection, cleaning, connection, or disconnection, so that no energy is flowing through the system.
+Additionally, make sure all connectors at both ends of the cable are clean and dry, and that the connectors at the opposite end are disconnected with the cap replaced.

-Using a counter connector is preferred.
-Otherwise, plug test clips into the cable connector.
-Ensure that they’re making contact and use a calibrated insulation resistance meter.
-The meter sends a test voltage down each wire to see if there’s any leakage current.
+It is preferable to use a counter connector.
+If not available, attach test clips to the cable connector.
+Confirm they are making contact and utilize a calibrated insulation resistance meter.
+This meter sends a test voltage through each wire to detect any leakage current.

-The result for each wire is noted on a cable log sheet, which also records the hours of use, faults, maintenance, and inspections.
-Compare your results to the last results taken and to the manufacturer’s ratings.
-Electrical insulation resistance and conduction resistance testing together will give you a good indication of the health of the cable core.
-A digital optical fiber cable will need fiber optic testing as well.
+Record the results for each wire on a cable log sheet, which should also document hours of use, faults, maintenance, and inspections.
+Compare these results with previous data and the manufacturer's specifications.
+Testing both electrical insulation resistance and conduction resistance will provide a comprehensive assessment of the cable core's condition.
+For digital optical fiber cables, fiber optic testing is also necessary.

-You can trust the experts at DeRegt for all your marine cable needs, beginning with the early stages of design and development and continuing throughout their operational lifetimes.
-Together we will ensure your equipment works as designed, saving you time and money in the long run.
+Rely on the specialists at DeRegt for all your marine cable requirements, from the initial phases of design and development to their entire operational lifespan.
+We will work together to ensure your equipment functions as intended, ultimately saving you both time and money.

 Practical Guide to extend Cable Lifetime

-For a fresh look at how to handle and maintain marine cables in the field to prevent damage to the insulation, download the DeRegt Guide to Seismic Cable Handling.
+To gain new insights into managing and preserving marine cables in the field to avoid insulation damage, download the DeRegt Guide to Seismic Cable Handling.